Universal Design for Learning

-Universal design (UD) refers to the consideration of the needs of persons with disabilities in regards to physical spaces and objects; it has since grown into an initiative for education called the universal design for learning (UDL).
+Universal design (UD) refers to the consideration of the needs of persons with disabilities in regard to physical spaces, objects, and tasks (The Center for Universal Design, 1997).
+This concept has since grown into an initiative for education called the universal design for learning (UDL).
 The original Principles of Universal Design (1997) are equitable use, the flexibility of use, simple and intuitive use, perceptible information, tolerance for error, low physical effort, and size and space for appropriate use.
 See the UD poster.
-The Center for Universal Design described it as a design that doesn’t need adaption for persons with disabilities in perceiving the content or operating the program.
-Adaption is key to equal access to education to avoid having a student wait weeks while you provide a specific accommodation such as closed captioning to a video lecture.
-Instead, be proactive and have your first unit and/or introductory video captioned (or audio transcribed) in advance of the start date of your course.
-Another UDL educational correlation with the original UD principles is providing mastery test options or dropping the lowest grade for tolerance of error in the web-enhanced course.
+The Center for Universal Design described it as a design that doesn’t need adaption for persons with disabilities in perceiving the content or operating the program (1997).

 - Start with the text.
 It can serve as the script.

 - Make alternatives available such as a PDF instead of Microsoft Word so they can use the feature in Adobe products to read aloud the text.

 - Allow students to select their type of assessment choice.

 - Break information into small chunks and provide still images for illustration when possible.

 - Set content free.
 By this, he means to make sure it’s shareable and not tied to your choice of tool/software.
 Ex.
 Use an MP3 audio file as the output instead of an Audacity file that students would have to know how to use to play.